denten-books/plain-text/4-simulation.md

 @gaines_timesharing_1986, 15].

 By the 1980s, a new breed of metaphorical interfaces gained widespread prominence.
-If *Colossal Cave Adventure* epitomized the conversational model of computing, games like the early but popular *Pong*, *Donkey Kong epitomized the paradigm of metaphoric "direct manipulation."
+If *Colossal Cave Adventure* epitomized the conversational model of computing, games like the early but popular *Pong*, *Space Invaders*, and *Donkey Kong* epitomized the paradigm of "direct manipulation."
+According to the researcher who coined the term, direct manipulation involved three key
+principles:

+1. Continuous representation of the object of interest.
+2. Physical actions or labelled button presses instead of complex syntax.
+3. Rapid incremental reversible operations whose impact on the object of interest is immediately visible [@shneiderman_future_1982, 251;
+@norman_user_1986, 91].

+Example.

+Combined with. gave rise to what you see is what you get.
+Example.

+Problems.

 ### 4.4 Direct Manipulation (Speculative Formalism)